 A crane operator always relies on a signal person, who communicates with radio commands and visual hand signals, to keep lifting operations safe.
-Proper communication prevents accidents and collisions with potential hazards, like power lines.
+Proper communication and regular crane inspections prevents accidents and collisions with potential hazards, like power lines.

 Cranes Make Tall Buildings Possible